 A new VA loan survey provides insight about the reasons why some Veterans don’t use their VA loan benefits.
 The research suggests that some of their views may be influenced by common misperceptions.

-A recent survey conducted by iFreedom Direct® focused on the Department of Veterans Affairs home loan program.
-The top-ranked VA lender surveyed 302 people in a group of hopeful future homebuyers that included only service members, Veterans and spouses of Veterans.
+A recent survey conducted by Veterans First Mortgage® focused on the Department of Veterans Affairs home loan program.
+The VA lender surveyed 302 people in a group of hopeful future homebuyers that included only service members, Veterans and spouses of Veterans.
 Of those surveyed, almost half said they had not yet used their benefits to purchase a home.